Overview

 Our significant waste-related impacts include:

-• Recycling and Reuse Initiatives: Implementation of recycling programs and reduction of single-use materials.
+• Recycling and Reuse Initiatives: Implementation of recycling programmes and reduction of single-use materials

-We actively consider waste management strategy that aligns with the principles of circular economy and resource efficiency.
+We actively consider waste management strategies that align with the principles of circular economy and resource efficiency.
 Our approach is designed to prevent waste generation, enhance recycling efforts, and responsibly manage disposal processes.

 Our waste management approach covers: